inkling/Subliminal/README.md

 9. How can I disable UIAutomation logs?

-	UIAutomation debug logs are the ones that show up in Instrument's trace log.
+	UIAutomation debug logs record every action taken (button.tap(), etc.) and show up in Instruments' trace log.
 These can sometimes be useful but are mostly noise.
 Disable them using this command:

 	`defaults write com.apple.dt.Instruments UIAVerboseLogging -int 4096`

+	to reset:

+	`defaults delete com.apple.Instruments3 UIAVerboseLogging`

+	You will need to restart Instruments after either change to see an effect.
+(Reproduced from [this Stack Overflow answer](http://stackoverflow.com/a/8760768)).

 10. How can I debug the test while it's running?